top of page

 Still, even as the silences stretch into estrangement, I am content.
 I am moving where these two women cannot follow, both emotionally and literally.
 Three principles guide me as I prepare to move on and move abroad permanently.

 First, I have sought out healing for myself.
-After nearly a decade of therapy I have finally recognized the authoritarian parenting style exhibited in my childhood is, in fact, an inflexible character trait of my adoptive mother which limits our adult relationships.
+After nearly a decade of therapy I have finally recognized that the authoritarian parenting style exhibited in my childhood is, in fact, an inflexible character trait of my adoptive mother, which limits our adult relationships.
 Her vision of the world and our relationship will only fuel a fundamentally neglectful behavior that will continue to invalidate my most precious moments in perpetuity.
-That is not the mother a child needs, nor the one I tried so hard to invited into conversation.
+That is not the mother a child needs, nor the one I tried so hard to invite into conversation.

 Secondly, I am learning to trust my gut and recognize what I need.
 People pleasing was the natural response to the authoritarian parenting of my youth.
 Self-advocating was a challenge for most of my early adulthood.
 I was still learning to honor my own needs when I entered reunion.
 Watching my birth mother scramble to ‘make up for lost time’ those first few months of reunion was a real wake-up call.
-Slowly we both realized that her lifelong struggle with poverty and addiction will not simply disappear with new circumstances.
+Slowly, we both realized that her lifelong struggle with poverty and addiction will not simply disappear with new circumstances.
 As her health wanes and her stability fluctuates, I know better than to pin my stake to her and her family.
 Their disfunction is not mine to reunify with.

 As my assigned families demonstrate their limitations and the U.S. grows increasingly callous and commercialized, I am more than ready to find a place where I feel safe and secure.